 Each state creates its own set of standards for professional counselors.
 In order to determine what those standards are, the American Counseling Association (ACA) has provided content specific to licensure in other states.
 If you believe that you will be moving out of the state upon graduation or shortly thereafter, please inform the Admissions Office during the application process.
 An admissions counselor will guide you in course selection.
-The Interdisciplinary Cognate is typically the best choice for those hoping to practice out of state.
-Choosing the Interdisciplinary Cognate will allow you to take Multicultural Counseling, Addictions Counseling, and an advanced theories course.
-Typically these can be helpful or required in other states.
+The Multi-State Licensure Specialization is typically the best choice for those hoping to practice out of state.
+Choosing the Multi-State Licensure Specialization will allow you to take Abnormal Psychology, Addictions Counseling, Human Growth and Development, and Diagnostic and Clinical Assessment of Mental Disorders.
+A combination of these courses are often required in other states.

 How do I get from LLPC to LPC?

 In the state of Michigan, there are four steps that need to be completed before you can move from LLPC to LPC.